Eba

-In West Africa, there two types of garri, the white and yellow; the yellow garri is prepared by frying with the addition of palm oil to give it a yellow colour, white garri is fried without palm oil.
+In West Africa, there two types of garri, the white and yellow; the yellow garri is prepared by frying with the addition of palm oil to give it a yellow colour and extra flavour while the white garri is fried without palm oil and is slightly more acidic with a sharper taste.

 Preparation

 Blended garri flour is mixed into hot water and stirred thoroughly and vigorously with a wooden spatula until it becomes a firm dough that can be rolled into a ball.
 It can be made with different types of garri.

-Depending on the type of garri flour used, Ẹ̀bà / Utara can vary in colour, from deep yellow to off white.
+Depending on the type of garri flour used, Ẹ̀bà can vary in colour, from deep yellow to off white.
 Palm oil is often added to the garri during preparation, resulting in a bright yellow colour.

 Nutrition

 Eba is rich in starch and carbohydrates.
 Eba has a gross energy content of 381.5 kcal which is higher than other cassava products like fufu and lafun with 180 kcal and 357.7 respectively.
 However, it has a crude protein content of 0.9g/100g, slightly lower than fufu and lafun with 1.0g/100g and 1.1g/100g respectively.